DakshRathi/MICs-Classsification-Details-Extraction/Readme.md

 ## Project Workflow
 The implementation follows a structured pipeline.
-Classification and extraction are mplemented using the LangChain framework with `Qwen2.5-7B-Instruct-1M` as the base LLM.
+Classification and extraction are implemented using the LangChain framework with `Qwen2.5-7B-Instruct-1M` as the base LLM.

 1. **Data Preprocessing** (`notebook/1_data_preprocessing.ipynb`):
    - Cleans and preprocesses text data for classification